everstudybee/udemy-webpack-5-complete/README.md

 1. Make changes in files as in the example
 2. `npx webpack`
 3. `npx webpack --stats detailed` - more details in output

+### 8. Custom Webpack Configuration

+1. Make changes in files as in the example
+2. `npm run build` - start compilation with this command